n7wilson/galaxy-tooldev-docs/docs/01_GCE.md

     We do all of the commands that follow as user `ubuntu` on the VM.
 Change to this user.
 ```
-sudo su ubuntu
+$ sudo su ubuntu
 ```

-    Run the following command to find the disk (look for the one with the name you chose when creating the disk).
+    Run the following command to find the disk and make sure it is properly installed.
+There should be 3 files found: < VM instance >, < VM instance >-data, and < VM-instance >-part1
 ```
-ubuntu@planemo:~$ ls -l /dev/disk/by-id/google-*
+$ ls -l /dev/disk/by-id/google-*

 lrwxrwxrwx 1 root root  9 May  8 23:02 /dev/disk/by-id/google-planemo ->  ../../sda
 lrwxrwxrwx 1 root root 10 May  8 23:02 /dev/disk/by-id/google-planemo-data -> ../../sda1
 lrwxrwxrwx 1 root root  9 May  8 23:03 /dev/disk/by-id/google-planemo-part1 -> ../../sdb